Quickstart ARC: towards distributed computing in a few minutes - x509 edition

 User certificate and key are installed to default /home/user01/.globus location for user user01.

-To submit a job, or perform any other action towards the ARC server you need a so-called proxy-certificate which is a Single Sign-On token for distributed grid-infrastructure.
-It is generated in the following way:
+To submit jobs or perform any other action towards the ARC-CE you must authenticate yourself.
+We will do this with a proxy-certificate which is a Single Sign-On token for distributed grid-infrastructure.

 [user ~]$ arcproxy